 Our Mind and Movement pillars include a relocation protocol designed for the first 30, 60, and 90 days in a new place.
 Anchors are scheduled.
 Outside time becomes a daily nudge.
 Recovery practices are tightened during the most disorienting weeks.

 On Core, your protocol adapts to your timezone, your work hours, and your sleep data.
 On Pass, we add deeper recovery tracking and pace the introduction of new habits so the move does not become another source of overload.
 A big move can be a fresh start.
-The trick is keeping the body steady while the rest of life resets.
+The trick is keeping the body steady while the rest of life resets, and the protocol is built to handle exactly that.